noam87/noamswebsite/content/r/completely.md

 +++
 draft = false
-date = "2017-01-05"
+date = "2017-03-05"
-title = "Completely"
+title = "Globalization"
 wikis = ["random"]
+rtags = ["social"]
 +++

-When I die, I hope it's completely.
+Globalization is a rich gated community demolishing your neighborhood, then installing cheap rentals and hiring you as a maid to help you out.